NEU-SNS/intl-iot/destination/README.md

 - `TSharkHost` - uses the list produced by the `tshark` utility, which extracts hosts from the `.pcap` file.
 If a domain is not found, reverse DNS lookup is used.

 ### Output
-When analyse.py is run, a csv containing an analysis of the input pcap file is produced.
-By default, the CSV is stored in experiment.csv.
+When analyze.py is run, a CSV containing an analysis of the input pcap file is produced.
+By default, the CSV is stored in `experiment.csv`.
 However, the output file name can be changed by using the -o option.
 If the requested output file name already exists, the program will append the new data instead of overwriting.

 The CSV file has 15 headings.
 Their meanings are listed below: